SESR-Group/SESR-Group.github.io/Report/index.md

   tooltip: Musings and miscellany
 ---

-# {% include icon.html icon="fa-solid fa-feather-pointed" %}Report
+# {% include icon.html icon="fa-solid fa-feather-pointed" %}News

-Here are the reports uploaded from the Ph.D. students in the Group.
+Welcome to the News section of our lab, your primary source for the latest developments and breakthroughs in sustainable energy solutions.
+Here, we share updates on our ongoing projects, significant research findings, and expert insights that drive innovation in energy sustainability.
+Stay informed with our regular updates and discover how we are contributing to a greener, more sustainable future.

 {% include section.html %}